unhackathon/website/springboard-projects/websockets.md

 }

-// Echo the data received on the WebSocket.
 // Echo the data received on the WebSocket. func echoServer(ws *websocket.Conn) {
     var p point
     //Make sure we close before we leave the function